 The employer will need to establish a sound business case for the proposed change, and employee representatives may expect to see financial documentation to support this.

 If after consultation no agreement is reached, the employees should be informed in writing that a continued refusal may result in their employment being terminated.
 Any such dismissal must be undertaken in accordance with statutory provisions in force at the time of the proposed dismissal.
 The employees should be offered re-engagement on the new pay terms.
 Any claims for unfair dismissal resulting from the termination could be resisted on the basis of the business case constituting “some other substantial reason”.

 Q If the employer terminates employees’ contracts, will they be entitled to redundancy pay if they refuse the pay cut?

 A No. The employer will not be dismissing them on the grounds of a redundancy situation: ie, a diminishing requirement for a particular kind of work, workplace closure or business closure, but on the basis of the refusal to accept a pay cut.

 Q If the measures do not result in the required cost savings and staff are made redundant, would their redundancy pay be based on their reduced rate of pay or their original salary?

-A Statutory redundancy pay is calculated on the basis of a week’s pay subject to a current maximum of £350 from February 2009.
+A Statutory redundancy pay is calculated on the basis of a week’s pay subject to a statutory maximum.
 A week’s pay is assessed at the calculation date, which is usually the date of dismissal.
 If there has been a contractual variation, even if this takes place shortly before the calculation date, the redundancy payment will still be calculated on the varied rate of pay.
 If the employee’s pay was reduced on a temporary basis, they will be able to argue for a payment based on their original salary.

 Rachel Dineley, partner, Beachcroft